Hiring costs add up very quickly if an efficient process is not in place.

 Depending on who is leading the interview process, departmental leaders and hiring managers spending that time searching for candidates can account for 30-40% of overall recruitment costs.
 So, traditional hiring methods that rely heavily on interviews are time-consuming, expensive, and tedious for HR and hiring managers.

-Skills-based hiring incorporates structured interviews which ask pre-established interview questions where answers can be assessed and graded in a system you’ve already created.
+Instead, skills-based hiring incorporates structured interviews that ask pre-established interview questions where answers can be assessed and graded in a system you’ve already created.
+They’re one of the best predictors of job performance, especially when coupled with a skills assessment, work sample, or other job-relevant methods.

 But how do they lower costs?
 Structured interviews lower costs by:

-Interviews are a valuable tool for hiring managers to gain deeper insight into candidates’ skills and behavior, but the wrong approach leads to inefficient results and time spent asking unnecessary questions.
+Interviews are a valuable tool for hiring managers to gain deeper insight into candidates’ skills and behavior, but the wrong approach can lead to a drawn-out, inefficient interview process that increases hiring costs.

 According to Edie Goldberg, founder of E.L.
 Goldberg and Associates, a California-based talent management company, around 60% of the costs related to a new hire are indirect costs.[4]